nataliethistime/songdown/README.md

 ### v1.2.0
 - Implemented using of a local version of songdown-songs if available.
 Essentially allowing off-line editing of songdown files which can then be pushed to Github when ready.
+- Fixed a bug where a split chord would cause transposing to fail.

 ### v1.1.0 (2014/11/11)
 - Implemented the transpose feature.